 Your firm will be in a great position to constantly gain new customers by having a good product that’s always in the public eye.
 It’s a cheap (free if you don’t promote your posts) and productive tool which will help you advertise your product and any offers you may have.
 A strong social media presence can also go a long way in getting your name out there.
 However, be sure to use it correctly as any misuse can have the opposite effect and be detrimental to your business.

 No longer will just word of mouth suffice.
 Nowadays, without a functioning website, you are running a huge risk of your business faltering.
 Customers want to know what they’re getting without leaving the house and a quick search on the internet should give them this opportunity.
 Similarly to the app, having a well-presented website will provide your audience with a platform to make a well-informed decision.
 If they are able to do this, then they are likely to gain confidence in your service.
-An example is this healthy food delivery Canada.
+An example is this website.

 Advancements in technology can clearly benefit any industry.
 However, it seems like the takeaway sector has fully embraced the advances.
 Alongside all the benefits for the customer and advertising, larger businesses can take advantage of facilities, such as scheduling the workforce and it appears that the sector is only going to continue to grow.